 One of the most fun parts about being a pet parent to a pup is being able to play with them, and choosing the right toys for your furry friend is incredibly important!

-Toys play a huge part in looking after your dog’s well-being and ensuring they’re staying active, both physically and mentally.
-But, how do you know if you’re choosing the right ones?
+Toys play a huge part in looking after your dog’s happiness and well-being.
+Toys ensure they’re staying active, both physically and mentally.
+But, how do you know if you’re choosing the right ones for them?

-There are a few things you should keep in mind when browsing the dog toy aisle, the first one being...
+There are a few things you should keep in mind when you’re next browsing the dog toy aisle…

 While dogs don’t mature in the same way we do, you should still keep your dog’s age in mind.
 Young pups who still have their baby teeth need softer toys, so one with softer rubber or fabrics are the best.
-When your puppy gets to around three to nine months, they will begin teething so it’s best to avoid hard rubber and stock up on toys, they’ll be chewing a lot!
-Making sure there are enough toys around to chew on will keep them distracted and stop them from chewing on your favorite shoes or chair!
+When your puppy gets to around three to nine months, they will begin teething so it’s best to avoid hard rubber and stock up on softer, cheaper toys, as they’ll be chewing a lot!
+Making sure there are enough toys around to chew on will keep them distracted and stop them from chewing on your favorite shoes or expensive furniture!

 Once the teething phase is over, your dog will have a strong enough jaw to play and chew on harder toys and bundles of energy to play with everything from balls to rope pulls.

-As you play, make sure you’re not being too aggressive and pulling the toy out of your pup's mouth as this could cause some dental health issues for them.
+As you play a round of Tug-O-War together, make sure you’re not being too aggressive and pulling the toy out of your pup's mouth as this could cause some dental health issues for them.
 When playing, make sure they understand the command ‘drop it’ or ‘release’ so they let go of it when you need them to.

 Whilst you should normally avoid letting your dog tear their toys to shred, there are some toys made exactly for that.
 Generally, they’re made from nylon or hard rubber material, which means these toys are built to last.